 Kaival Brands Reports Fiscal 2023 First Quarter Financial Results

-/EIN News/ -- GRANT-VALKARIA, Fla., March 17, 2023 (GLOBE NEWSWIRE) -- Kaival Brands Innovations Group, Inc. (NASDAQ: KAVL) (“Kaival Brands,” the “Company” or “we,” “our” or similar terms), the exclusive distributor of all products manufactured by Bidi Vapor, LLC ("Bidi Vapor"), including the BIDI® Stick electronic nicotine delivery system (ENDS), which are intended for adults 21 and over, today announced its financial results for the fiscal 2023 first quarter ended January 31, 2023.
+GRANT-VALKARIA, Fla., March 17, 2023 (GLOBE NEWSWIRE) -- Kaival Brands Innovations Group, Inc. KAVL ("Kaival Brands," the "Company" or "we," "our" or similar terms), the exclusive distributor of all products manufactured by Bidi Vapor, LLC ("Bidi Vapor"), including the BIDI® Stick electronic nicotine delivery system (ENDS), which are intended for adults 21 and over, today announced its financial results for the fiscal 2023 first quarter ended January 31, 2023.

 Recent Business During and Subsequent to the Fiscal First Quarter 2023